1944

 August mid

-Probably: Dizzy Gillespie (tp, arr); Howard McGhee (tp, arr); Gail Brockman, Marion Boonie Hazel (tp); Jerry Valentine (tb, arr); Arnett Sparrow, Rudy Morrison (tb); Charlie Parker, John Jackson (as); Lucky Thompson, Gene Ammons (ts); Leo Parker (bars); John Malachi (p); Connie Wainwright (g); Tommy Potter (b); Art Blakey (d), Sarah Vaughan (voc); Billy Eckstine (voc, dir).
+Probably: Dizzy Gillespie (tp, arr); Howard McGhee (tp, arr); Gail Brockman, Marion Boonie Hazel (tp); Jerry Valentine (tb, arr); Arnett Sparrow, Rudy Morrison (tb); Charlie Parker, Robert Junior Williams (as); Lucky Thompson, Gene Ammons (ts); Leo Parker (bars); John Malachi (p); Connie Wainwright (g); Tommy Potter (b); Art Blakey (d), Sarah Vaughan (voc); Billy Eckstine (voc, dir).

 Detroit, MI.